 Restoring hope, one client at a time.
-As an Iowa disability lawyer, I am driven by that one goal; it has been my personal and professional mission since I first began representing Iowa disability benefits claimants in the mid-1990s.
-Prior to that, I worked for the Social Security Administration, so I have seen first-hand how a large government bureaucracy can frustrate and confuse even the most determined claimant.
+As an Iowa disability lawyer, I am driven by that one goal; it has been my personal and professional mission since I first began representing disabled Iowans in 1996.
+Prior to that, I worked for the Social Security Administration, as one of their attorneys, I have seen first-hand how a large government bureaucracy can frustrate and confuse even the most determined claimant.

 How does the Social Security Administration decide if I am “disabled” and entitled to receive Iowa disability benefits?

 The Social Security regulations provide that an individual is “under a disability” if his “physical or mental impairment or impairments are of such severity that he is not only unable to do his previous work but cannot, considering his age, education and work experience, engage in any other kind of substantial gainful work which exists in the national economy . . . .”
 In applying this definition to your application for disability benefits, the Social Security Administration will consider the following five factors, in order: